AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 #### Allowing zero or one objects

-Rights for creating an object can be removed by making the constructors `private` and the `static` keyword can be used to limit the number of objects created to one.
+Rights for creating an object can be removed by making the constructors `private`.
+Also, the `static` keyword can be used to limit the number of objects created to one.

 ``` cpp